Mathics3/mathics-development-guide/docs/extending/code-overview/session.rst

 needed, and the prior object might be reused.)

 This session evaluation object has a scan-and-parse method which is passed some sort of I/O handle to read from.
-The result of that is an M-expression described in :ref:`AST <ast>`.
+The result of that is an S-expression described in :ref:`AST <ast>`.

-This M-expression result is then passed to the ``evaluate()`` method of the evaluation object. ``evaluate()`` is an apply/eval process that is typically found functional languages; the "apply" phase here covers term-rewriting application and function-symbol application.
+This S-expression result is then passed to the ``evaluate()`` method of the evaluation object. ``evaluate()`` is an apply/eval process that is typically found functional languages; the "apply" phase here covers term-rewriting application and function-symbol application.